Statistical Significance of Clustering using Soft Thresholding: Real Data

 \section{Real Data}

 In this section, we apply our methods to some real cancer data sets.
-As mentioned in \cite{Neil10}, Glioblastoma Multiforme (GBM) is one of the most common forms of malignant brain cancer in adults.
-For the purposes of the current analysis, we selected a cohort of patients from The Cancer Genome Atlas Research Network \citep{tcga2010} with GBM cancer whose brain samples were assayed on three gene expression platforms (Affymetrix HuEx array, Affymetrix U133A array, and Agilent 244K array) and combined into a single unified data set.
+As mentioned in \cite{Neil10}, GlioBlastoma Multiforme (GBM) is one of the most common forms of malignant brain cancer in adults.
+For the purposes of the current analysis, we considered a cohort of patients from The Cancer Genome Atlas Research Network \citep{tcga2010} with GBM cancer whose brain samples were assayed.
 Four clinically relevant subtypes were identified using integrated genomic analysis in \cite{Neil10}, they are Proneural, Neural, Classical, and Mesenchymal.
-We first filter the genes using the ratio of the sample standard deviation and sample mean of each gene.
+As in \cite{liu:sigclust}, we filter the genes using the ratio of the sample standard deviation and sample mean of each gene.
 After gene filtering, the data set contained 383 patients with 2727 genes.
 Among the 383 samples, there are 117 Mesenchymal samples, 69 Neural samples, 96 Proneural samples, and 101 Classical samples.

-We apply SigClust to every possible pair-wise combination of subclasses and calculate the $p$-value based on the three different methods.
-Here the cluster-index is computed based on the given cluster label.
-Except the MES and CL pair, the $p$-values from all three methods are highly significant for all other pairs which implies that they are well separated from each other.
-For the MES and CL pair, the $p$-value is highly non-significant using the sample method (0.93) while it is highly significant for both the hard ($1.49\times 10^{-8}$) and combined methods ($8.16\times 10^{-5}$).
-According to the conclusion drawn from our simulation studies in Section \ref{simulation}, the MES and CL are separated from each other as well.
+We applied SigClust to every possible pair-wise combination of subclasses and calculated the $p$-value based on the three different methods.
+Here the cluster-index is computed based on the given class label.
+Let MES stand for Mesenchymal samples and CL stand for Classical samples.
+Except the MES and CL pair, the $p$-values from all three methods were significant for each of the five other pairs which is consistent with the widely accepted fact that these are distinct clusters.
+For the MES and CL pair, the $p$-value was non-significant using the sample method (0.93) while it was significant both for hard ($<0.001$) and soft ($0.04$) methods.
+This suggests that the sample was too conservative to find this important effect.
+Furthermore the hard method appears to give too strong a significance, consistent with its occasional theoretically predicted anti-conservatism.

+The second real example we considered is a breast cancer data set (BRCA) also from The Cancer Genome Atlas Research Network which include four subtypes: LumA, LumB, Her2 and Basal and have been extensively studied by microarray and hierarchical clustering analysis \citep{cfan2006}.
+The sample size is 343 and the number of genes used in the analysis after filtering is 4000.
+Among 343 samples, there are 154 LumA, 81 LumB, 42 Her2 and 66 Basal.